cscart/docs/en/user_guide/manage_products/import_export/product_image_import.rst

 How To: Import Images for Products
 **********************************

 A product in CS-Cart and Multi-Vendor can have multiple images.
-Normally you'd need to open the product editing page, drag and drop the images into the special area, and save the changes.
+To add images for a product, you normally need to open the product editing page, drag and drop the images into the special area, and save the changes.
 It's a fast way, but sometimes admins need to update images for a large number of products at once.
 In this case they use :doc:`product import </user_guide/manage_products/import_export/advanced_product_import>`.
 This article describes how to import images together with products.

 .. important::